 DMV.com promises a passing score on your official North Carolina written drivers test, or your money back.

-The study bundle compiles all important traffic law information into a comprehensive and concise format.
+With ample preparation time prior to your written driver test in NC, employ the DMV.com study bundle, which compiles all the important traffic law information into a comprehensive and concise format.
 To get the most out of your studying, follow the DMV.com tips outlined below:

 - Use DMV.com’s North Carolina Premium Study Packet or the Deluxe Premium Study Packet to reinforce the drivers test information.
-DMV.com study guides carry all the information you will need on test day to pass.
+DMV.com study guides host all the necessary information you will for Test Day.

-- Once you are ready, take the DMV.com NC Practice Drivers Test to see how well you know the road rules.
+- Once you feel confident, take the DMV.com NC Practice Drivers Test to see how well you know the road rules.

 - Pavement markings